sul-dlss/dor_indexing/README.md

 DorIndexing is a Ruby gem that creates Solr documents from Cocina objects for the purposes of indexing.
 It was extracted from DOR Indexing App.

+## Motivation

+In our previous architecture, rolling indexing was performed on the Dor Indexing App server.
+This was inefficient and slow, as it required API calls to Dor Services App to retrieve Cocina items.

+Gemifying the creation of Solr documents allows changing the architecture such that rolling indexing is performed on the Dor Services App server.
+This allows the more efficient retrieval of Cocina items via direct ActiveRecord db access.

+Further, it allows other indexing (e.g., via RabbitMQ messages) to continue on the Dor Indexing App server.

 ## Installation

 Install the gem and add to the application's Gemfile by executing: